 8.1 Purpose: The Distinguished Faculty Advising Award, established in 2008, is designed to encourage, reward, and publicly acknowledge sustained excellence in advising by members of the University’s faculty.
 This award is designed to honor those who have consistently demonstrated their dedication and skill in service to their advisees.
 Nominees shall be evaluated based on evidence of effective advising qualities and practices that distinguish the nominee as an outstanding academic adviser.
 Normally, there are no more than three (3) awards granted annually.

-8.2 Eligibility: Eligible candidates for the award are all faculty.
+8.2 Eligibility: All Unit 3 faculty are eligible.
 Since this award is designed to honor consistent and sustained advising, as well as the relationship between advising and degree completion, candidates must demonstrate a minimum of three (3) years of service as a faculty advisor.

 8.3 Nomination: Nominations for the Distinguished Faculty Advising Award may be submitted by university faculty, staff, administrators, students and/or alumni/ae.
 Any nominator may nominate only one (1) candidate for this award in a given academic year.
 The letter of nomination, signed by the nominator(s), shall identify the nominee, and shall provide a brief rationale for the nomination.
 Nomination letters are due at the Academic Senate Office.